ec-europa/europa-component-library/docs/Migrating-v4.md

 - It is also possible to include directly the form elements templates to only render the input field, but in that case it's responsibility of the implementation to ensure that the accessibility is not compromised.
 - The vanilla package defining the styles for the form group elements is now named `@ecl/vanilla-component-form-group` and the scss contained in it are `_form-group.scss` and `form-group-print.scss`
+- The form group template take care of accessibility for everything surrounding the form input (label, helper text, ...).
+Depending on the form input, the way it is handled may vary (using specific html tags or aria attributes)

 ### Inpage navigation